 - Strengthening existing customer relationships

 - Creating and maintaining buzzes and trends

 - Helping massively with brand exposure

 These are some of the common goals that you might have.
 One thing we would suggest is that you put in a considerable amount of time to first understand which of these goals you want to pursue and then stick to it till the end.
-A mixture of goals for a single campaign might not work effectively, especially if you are starting with email marketing.
+A mixture of goals for a single email marketing campaign might not work effectively, especially if you are starting with email marketing.

-An observation of good email marketing is that when you move from one brand to another, there is a fair chance that you receive an email from the brand saying they miss you, and to make up for it, they would provide exclusive deals just for you!
+An observation of a good email marketing strategy is that when you move from one brand to another, there is a fair chance that you receive an email from the brand saying they miss you, and to make up for it, they would provide exclusive deals just for you!
 We are sure that you’ve seen this many times, haven’t you?